doates625/game_ctrl_m/README.md

 name mappings, making it adaptable to any joystick input.

 ### Cloning and Submodules
-Clone the repo as '+game_ctrl' and add the containing dir to the Matlab path.
+Clone this repo as '+game_ctrl' and add the containing dir to the Matlab path.